Loading...

 This tight integration between AI and blockchain creates a robust environment where autonomous agents can operate effectively, leveraging the power of advanced AI technologies across diverse use cases.

-and invokes a specific function from a precompiled contract, passing critical parameters like REQUEST_ID
+The contract generates a unique REQUEST_ID and invokes a specific function from a precompiled contract, passing critical parameters like REQUEST_ID and the other user parameters.

 Data Verification